continuedev/continue/extensions/vscode/README.md

 ### Edit in natural language

-Highlight a section of code and instruct Continue to refactor it
+Highlight + select a section of code and instruct Continue to refactor it

 - “/edit migrate this digital ocean terraform file into one that works for GCP”
 - “/edit change this plot into a bar chart in this dashboard component”